akkie00/JavaScript-Algorithms/README.md

-###What is this Repo?
+#### What is this Repo about?
-    This repo has various alogirthms I will be solving in JavaScript with the latest ES6+ syntax.
+    This repo has various alogirthms I will be solving in JavaScript with the latest ES6+ syntax

 #### A little about the Author